About this directive

 - estimated costs

-- a review of the original documentation with an assessment of any changes that have occurred; and
+- review of the original documentation with an assessment of any changes that have occurred since initial approval, and

-- a rationale for continuing, removing, reducing or increasing a market modifier.
+- rationale and recommendation for continuing, removing, reducing, or increasing the market modifier

 Was this page helpful?